entangledloops/slidingpuzzle/README.md

 (1594.8666666666666, 3377.5)
 ```

+The numbers are the average number of states expanded over `num_iters` runs for each heuristic.

 Or two algorithms:
 ```python
 >>> compare(3, 3, alga="a*", algb="greedy")
 (2907.5, 618.0)
 ```

-Or any combination of above.

-This tells us the average number of states expanded over multiple runs for each heuristic.
-In this case, `manhattan_distance` was superior.

 The default search is `A*` with `manhattan_distance` as the heuristic: